 Job prospects for paralegals and legal assistants are very positive.
-According to the Bureau of Labor Statistics, the occupation is expected to grow by 15 percent between 2016 and 2026, which is much faster than average for all occupations.
-Becoming a paralegal typically requires an associate degree in paralegal studies.
+According to the Bureau of Labor Statistics, the occupation is expected to grow by 15% between 2016 and 2026, which is much faster than average for all occupations.
+You will typically need an associate degree in paralegal studies to become a paralegal.

 Learn about the job

 As a paralegal or legal assistant, you will have a wide range of responsibilities, including the following:

 - Write reports summarizing cases.

 - Reference past cases and decisions.

 - Draft contracts and other agreements.

 You can also specialize in areas such as the following:

 - Business law

 - Family law